 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term care residents showing symptoms of depression.
-Some argue that this is a measure of quality of life.
+This is a measure of the percentage of long-term residents who are exhibiting signs of depression.

 Appropriate Vaccine Usage